10.3: Job Interviews and Follow-up Messages

 10.3.2.2: Make a Strong First Impression

 After first sight, the first-impression sage continues with your nonverbal behaviour as you get up and approach the employer, giving you crucial seconds to confirm their already-positive impression or sway them toward a more favourable one.
 Smiling is key as it conveys warmth and friendliness, which is what most employers will want you to be around coworkers and customers for operations to go well.
 Next, greet them with a friendly “Pleased to meet you” (or the like) and shake their hand firmly but not aggressively.
 A limp handshake will give the impression of being a pushover without any confidence.
-A crushing, vise-like grip, on the other hand, will say that you’re foolishly trying to dominate someone who is in fact secure in the dominant position, or that you’re over-compensating for feelings of inadequacy.
+A crushing, vise-like grip, on the other hand, will say that you’re foolishly trying to dominate someone who is, in fact, secure in the dominant position, or that you’re over-compensating for feelings of inadequacy.
 If the interview is before a panel with several other interviewers or assessors, say your greetings and shake their hands as well.
-Introductions will probably go around the panel, in which case take care to remember their names because they will be really impressed by your people skills if you can repeat their names when parting at the end.
+Introductions will probably go around the panel, in which case, take care to remember their names because they will be really impressed by your people skills if you can repeat their names when parting at the end.

 The moments when you are led to your place at the table or desk for the interview itself are also crucial for the manners you display.
-They’ll assess for how you might behave around coworkers and clients, so if you engage in pleasant small-talk in a way that shows off your social agility, and even wit if you can say something genuinely funny in there, you’ll be on a good footing going into the interview proper.
+They’ll assess how you might behave around coworkers and clients, so if you engage in pleasant small talk in a way that shows off your social agility, and even wit if you can say something genuinely funny in there, you’ll be on a good footing going into the interview proper.
 If you come off as awkward by botching your timing and speaking at the same time as the interviewer or responding weirdly, you set yourself at a disadvantage that will be difficult to recover from.
 The same will happen if you appear overly shy with one- or two-word answers to the employer’s attempts at small talk.
-On your way to the interview, you may wish to prepare some witty things to say about your trip over or the weather when the need for small-talk arises, but be able to deliver them naturally at the expected moment.
+On your way to the interview, you may wish to prepare some witty things to say about your trip over or the weather when the need for small talk arises, but be able to deliver them naturally at the expected moment.

 Finally, wait for the employer’s cue to sit down at whatever chair they designate.
 As you thank them for the seat, you may also set an appropriately polite tone by thanking them for the opportunity to speak about the position.
 Express gratitude that they’re generously giving you their valuable time despite their busy schedules.